idio-lang/DIPS/source/scheme/advanced-scheme.rst

        tmp
        "that"))

-which is still good until someone types:
+which wins all the plaudits until someone types:

 .. code-block:: scheme

  (let ((tmp "foo"))
    (my-or #f tmp))

-The macro is expanded:
+The macro is expanded thusly:

 .. code-block:: scheme